forio/julia-tutorials/README.md

 julia-tutorials
 ===============

-A collection of tutorials for the Julia Language, using the {Julia} Studio IDE
+A collection of tutorials for the Julia Language, using the Julia Studio IDE.
+Copyright 2012-2013 Forio